RyotaUshio/obsidian-latex-theorem-equation-referencer-docs/Math Booster Docs/Search & link auto-completion/Editor auto-completion.md

 > You can change the trigger strings (e.g. `\ref`) to whatever you like in the plugin settings.

 > [!remark]
 > There are $3 \times 3 = 9$ variants of link auto-completion.
-It is recommended to turn off unnecessary auto-completions in the plugin setting to improve performance.
+It is recommended to turn off unnecessary ones in the plugin setting to improve performance.

 ## Available search keys